n3tw0rth/klock/readme.md

 # Jired
+_Yeah, it is a weird name_

 A command-line tool for logging time across multiple time tracking platforms including Jira, Clockify, and more.

 ## Overview

-Terminal Time Tracker is a flexible, plugin-based CLI application that allows developers to log time directly from their terminal.
+Jired,a plugin-based CLI application that allows developers to log time directly from their terminal.
 The application provides a seamless experience for tracking time spent on tasks, regardless of which time tracking service your organization uses.

 **Status: 🚧 Currently in active development**